abhidadhaniya23/Node-and-express-structure-using-cpp/README.md

 - Install setup for Tailwindcss (include express and nodemon)
 - Install setup for Tailwindcss (include express, nodemon and Ejs)

-This program will not only install packages but its also created folder structures for `route`, `views`, `public` according to your need.
+This program will not only install packages but it's will also create folder structures for `route`, `views`, `public` according to your need.

 ## Documentation